 One of the most spectacular flowers of spring is the iris, and Commanche Acres Iris and Water Gardens in Gower has 2,500 varieties to admire and purchase for your own little plot of land.
 It’s almost time to get some dirt under your fingernails.

 As you might have expected from my excitement over migrating geese, spring birdsong, and woodcocks, birding is my very favorite spring activity.
-And this year, Missouri has something brand new to offer me and my fellow birders: the Great Missouri Birding Trail.
+And a of last year, Missouri has something brand new to offer me and my fellow birders: the Great Missouri Birding Trail.
 Now is the time to get familiar with it, before the full spring migration begins and you’re too busy watching the sky to notice where you’re going.

 And if just getting outside to enjoy the first soft, warm breezes of the season is what you’re after most, Missouri is blessed with amazing trails for hiking, bicycling, horseback riding, dirt bikes and ATVs in its abundant state parks.